-The Service undertakes a Strategic Assessment of Risk to ensure that decisionmaking and planning remains current and reflective of the landscape within which we operate.
-The most recent Strategic Assessment of Risk 2023-25 was published on the Service's website in April 2023
+The Service undertakes a Strategic Assessment of Risk to ensure that decision-making and planning remains current and reflective of the landscape within which we operate.
+The most recent Strategic Assessment of Risk 2023-25 was published on the Service's website in April 2023.
+Work is underway to update this assessment and will be published when completed.

-In this quarter, on-call appliance availability was at 56%, with optimal availability at 62.9%.
-Wholetime appliance availability was at 97.50%.
+In this quarter On-call appliance availability was at 86.10%, with optimal availability at 82.50%.
+Wholetime appliance availability was at 96.60%.

-Operational competence of staff is currently good and in line with our targets.

-Action plans are in place for staff who have failed courses, and the officers monitor expiry dates to ensure staff remain competent.
+Operational competence of staff is currently good and in line with target.
+We are monitoring breathing apparatus and incident command for On-call staff.
+Action plans are in place for staff who have failed courses and officers monitor expiry dates to ensure staff remain competent.